zmahnoor14/MultipleFilesNEG-CluMSID_CAMERA_MetFrag_SIRIUS-/README.md

 input_path_name ##here add the full directory to the folder where you have kept the input files
 ```
 Before we move onto the inputs, it is important to note that naming of the input files is very important, which will be explained in this section. <br> <br> There are three types of input files for this workflow:
 * MS2 Spectral files; note that these .mzML files must contain precursor masses and their fragment spectral information.
+Also it is recommended to use centroid spectra.
+This workflow assumes that you have already performed peak picking on MS1 data (spectral information in inclusion lists) and from these peaks, performed MS2.
 ```
 #IMPORTANT: name all the mzml files using e.g: a project name and then number the files starting from 01 to onwards.
 For pattern, add the project name so that all the mzml files from that project are stored as a list in this variable